Palacio do Grilo: Architecture

 The construction structures that integrate the current architectonic complex of Grilo Palace are constituted by the sum of the interventions made throughout the years.

 The architecture is attributed to Eugénio dos Santos.

 The interior is synonymous of decorative programs around cultural diversity and erudition, there are sets of murals painting by Cyrillo Volkmar Machado and canvases from the eighteenth and nineteenth centuries, they integrate theme lounges in the palace, such as the hall of the academy, the hall of Venus or the Chinese room.

 The structure was arranged in L shape, having its major compound oriented in the north–south direction, being thus vertical to Tejo River whilst the structure's minor compound was in turn facing towards the river, as well as the public avenue.
 In the interior part of the L structure, a patio used to exist, contained by other more modest constructions.
-The patio was located at the upper level of the street and could be accessed through a ramp that went under the shorter compound of the L shaped structure.
+The patio was located at the upper level of the street and could be accessed through a ramp that went under the shorter compound of the L-shaped structure.

-The main part of the palace, the larger body of the L shaped compound is, to this day, sensible to the already existing complex formed by the western wing.
+The main part of the palace, the larger body of the L-shaped compound is, to this day, sensible to the already existing complex formed by the western wing.

 The main section standing on the avenue was doubled forming a facade of 11 apertures divided in 2 levels: ground level and noble floor.
 Similarly, the patio at the superior level with fairly approximate dimensions was also kept in the reconstruction project, with only minor corrections being necessary in order to maintain symmetry.

 At the ground level, springing from the facade a great lounge was suggested, from which a simplified staircase would come to lead the way to a grand open ballroom, towering that same patio.

 On the east side another main section symmetrically disposed to the already existent one was proposed.
 Taking advantage of the slope in a masterly way, this new building provided access directly into the patio through a ramp today known as Duke of Lafões Sidewalk.

 To the north of the central patio, stood another new main section.
 In the back, the gardens displayed in cascate through the hill.
 At the same level and connected to this lounge, was displayed another partition of extensive spaciousness, presumably destined to become a library considering the delimited markings on the plant.

 In opposition to the tradition of other Lisbon palaces, the Palacio do Grilo project is composed of a scholarly complexity, characteristic of whom was used to maneuver architecture as a theoretical exercise of styling and to whom great palatian constructions would extend throughout Europe.

 Current status

 In 2011, it attained the status of Public Interest Monument (PIM).
+In 2022, the Palais was restructured by architect Julien Labrousse, and in 2023 the project was laureate of the Versailles Prize - the UNESCO World Prize for Architecture and Design.